-As the Court explained, "it would be contrary to accepted standards of the good administration of justice to allow an international organ to examine and discuss the merits of a dispute when its competence to do so was not only undetermined but actively challenged" (ibid., p.
+As the Court explained, "it would be contrary to accepted standards of the good administration of justice to allow an international organ to examine and discuss the merits of a dispute when its competence to do so was not only undetermined but actively challenged" (I.C.J.
+Reports 1972, p.
 57, para.
 18 (e)).